The Complete Guide to Low-E Glass: Technology, Types, and Performance

 The Complete Guide to Low-E Glass: Technology, Types & Performance | KJM Group

-• 🔥 Thermal Barrier: Low-E glass uses a microscopic coating to reflect heat back into your room.
+• 🔥 Thermal Barrier: Low-E (Low Emissivity) glass uses a microscopic, transparent coating to actively reflect radiant heat back into your room, rather than letting it escape through the window.

-• 🏆 Performance: Premium soft-coat glass can achieve a Centre-Pane U-value of 1.0 W/m²K.
+• 🏆 Performance: Premium soft-coat glass, when combined with argon gas, can achieve a highly efficient Centre-Pane U-value of 1.0 W/m²K.

-Short for “Low Emissivity,” Low-E glass is the industry standard for modern energy efficiency.
-While we have previously discussed Toughened Glass for safety and Laminated Glass for security, Low-E glass is all about insulation.
-It is the invisible technology that stops your expensive heating from escaping through your windows.
+Short for “Low Emissivity,” Low-E glass is the backbone of modern glazing efficiency.
+While we have previously discussed Toughened Glass for physical safety and Laminated Glass for security, Low-E glass is entirely about insulation.
+It is the invisible technology that physically stops your expensive central heating from escaping out into the cold night air.

 🎯 Interactive: Find Your Perfect Glass

-Answer 2 questions to get our recommendation based on your room’s orientation:
+Answer 2 simple questions to get our expert recommendation based on your room’s orientation:

 1. Which direction does the window face?